openPupil/Open-PupilEXT/README.md

 The embedded code for the STM32 Nucleo is licensed under the [MIT](https://opensource.org/licenses/mit-license.php) license.

 The software PupilEXT is licensed under [GNU General Public License v.3.0.](https://github.com/openPupil/Open-PupilEXT/blob/main/Misc/LICENSE), Copyright (c) 2021 Technical University of Darmstadt.
 The pupil detection functionalities of PupilEXT are for academic and **non-commercial** use only.
 Please note that third-party libraries used in PupilEXT may be distributed under other open-source licenses.
 Please read the above section 8: Open source projects inside PupilEXT.

+This program is distributed in the hope that it will be useful, but without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.